-- a new entrant is joining other than at their first opportunity - o an existing member's annual benefit increases to exceed the automatic acceptance limit, or - an individual requires cover beyond the age that cover ceases - we should be told immediately rather than at the next data refresh because we'll need to individually assess them to establish the terms, if any, on which cover can be offered. - The Policy Terms and Conditions and the rate(s) are normally guaranteed for two years and won't be reviewed during that time unless one of the following occurs: - a greater than 30% variation in the number of members or the total salaries - o the number of members drops below three - the new inclusion of a participating employer or a TUPE (Transfer of Undertakings (Protection of Employment) Regulations 2006) transfer - the disposal of a participating employer or closure of a part of a participating employer's business - o the inclusion of a new member category - a change in policy design such as an amendment to the benefit level, the age cover ceases or eligibility conditions - a change in the nature of a participating employer's business - more than 30% of the total number of members or total salary changes location - there's no longer an adviser acting for you in connection with this policy - there's a change in legislation, regulation, HMRC practice or taxation which affects the treatment of this policy, or - o you don't give us complete and accurate information. - Where an absence could be shortened or otherwise mitigated, our Vocational Rehabilitation Specialist will recommend the appropriate interventions to achieve this.
+- a new entrant is joining other than at their first opportunity - an existing member's annual benefit increases to exceed the automatic acceptance limit, or - o an individual requires cover beyond the age that cover ceases

+- The Policy Terms and Conditions and the rate(s) are normally guaranteed for two years and won't be reviewed during that time unless one of the following occurs: - a greater than 30% variation in the number of members or the total salaries - the number of members drops below three - the new inclusion of a participating employer or a TUPE (Transfer of Undertakings (Protection of Employment) Regulations 2006) transfer - the disposal of a participating employer or closure of a part of a participating employer's business - o the inclusion of a new member category - a change in policy design such as an amendment to the benefit level, the age cover ceases or eligibility conditions - o a change in the nature of a participating employer's business - more than 30% of the total number of members or total salary changes location - there's no longer an adviser acting for you in connection with this policy - there's a change in legislation, regulation, HMRC practice or taxation which affects the treatment of this policy, or - o you don't give us complete and accurate information. - Where an absence could be shortened or otherwise mitigated, our Vocational Rehabilitation Specialist will recommend the appropriate interventions to achieve this.
 The nature of the interventions will vary according to the specifics of each case but could include organising referrals to specialists, setting up treatment plans and identifying modifications to the member's work environment that would allow a return to work, amongst many others.
 For more information go to our website. - Once we have determined a claim is valid, the benefit is paid to you monthly in arrears.
 You pay the same amount (less any tax, National Insurance contributions and pension scheme contributions etc.) to the member through your normal payroll system.
 We'll continue to review the member's health on a regular basis to check that the claim is still valid and assess if there are any measures that can be taken to facilitate a return to work.